-31. Notwithstanding the submitted details prior to the commencement of the Greatham Beck Road Crossing Bridge and the southern access road, full design details of the proposed bridge including structural calculations shall be submitted to and approved in writing by the local planning authority.
-These details shall also include an assessment of the potential impact of the bridge and the southern access road on the underground gas main and specify any necessary protection measures required to protect the gas main.
+31. Notwithstanding the submitted details prior to the commencement of the southern access road beyond the 4th roundabout (counted from south to north), full design details of the proposed bridge over Greatham Beck and southern access road including structural calculations and details of associated earthworks shall be submitted to and approved in writing by the local planning authority.
+These details shall also include an assessment of the potential impact of the bridge and the southern access road on the underground gas pipeline and specify any necessary protection measures required to protect the gas pipeline.
 The bridge and the southern access road shall then be constructed in accordance with the details so approved unless some variation is otherwise agreed in writing by the Local Planning Authority.

-In order to ensure that the detailed design of the bridge and road is acceptable to Hartlepool Borough Council's Highway Engineers, the pipeline is accounted for and that the safety of road users is also taken into account.
+In order to ensure that the detailed design of the bridge and road is acceptable to Hartlepool Borough Council's Highway Engineers and the pipeline operators, the pipeline is accounted for and that the safety of road users is also taken into account.

-32. Notwithstanding the submitted details no development of any phase shall commence until detailed proposals for the provision of play areas including details of their phasing, location and design/specification, landscaping, play equipment, surfacing, means of enclosures, and a timetable for their provision have been submitted to and approved in writing by the Local Planning Authority.
+32. Notwithstanding the submitted details no development of any phase shall commence until detailed proposals for the provision of play areas including details of their phasing, location and design/specification, landscaping, play equipment, surfacing, means of enclosures, and a timetable for their provision have been submitted to and approved in writing by the Local Planning Authority for that phase.
 The play facilities shall be provided in accordance with the approved details and timetable.
 Play areas shall be sited beyond the inner zone of the HSE consultation distance of the high pressure gas pipeline ref.
 2077: Cowpen/Naisberry (CH08/300mm), i.e. more than 15 metres from the pipeline.

-In the interests of public health and delivering a sustainable development and in order to ensure that the play areas are provided in a planned and appropriate manner.
+In the interests of public health and delivering a sustainable

-33. Notwithstanding the submitted details no development of any phase shall commence until detailed proposals for the provision of sports pitches including details of their phasing, location and design/specification, equipment, landscaping, means of enclosures, and a timetable for their provision have been submitted to and approved in writing by the Local Planning Authority.
+- development and in order to ensure that the play areas are provided in a planned and appropriate manner. - 33.
+Notwithstanding the submitted details no development of any phase shall commence until detailed proposals for the provision of sports pitches including details of their phasing, location and design/specification, equipment, landscaping, means of enclosures, and a timetable for their provision have been submitted to and approved in writing by the Local Planning Authority for that phase.
 The sports pitches shall be provided in accordance with the approved details and timetable.
 Sports pitches shall be sited beyond the inner zone of the HSE consultation distance of the high pressure gas pipeline ref.
 2077: Cowpen/Naisberry (CH08/300mm), i.e. more than 15 metres from the pipeline.